Continuum Limit of Dendritic Deposition: Results and Discussion

-These findings clarify the behavior of CTD transition in two ways.
-First, they suggest that the continuum limit of the discrete model, $\Da \to 0$, is well-defined.
-Once the particles become small enough, the critical radius rescaled by $D / k$ converges to a constant.
-Second, our results help unify the discrete and continuum models by showing that they exhibit the same dendrite formation mechanism.
-In both cases, the dendritic instability develops when the cluster circumference exceeds the reaction-diffusion length $D / k$.
-The ability of the continuum model to reproduce the microscopic physics of the discrete model is important because it validates the continuum approach to studying dendritic deposition more generally.
-In particular, this agreement provides a stronger microscopic foundation for a number of research efforts that have used continuum methods to examine electrodeposition applications including dendrite suppression strategies in lithium metal batteries \cite{aogakiImageAnalysisMorphological1982, sundstromMorphologicalInstabilityElectrodeposition1995, monroeEffectInterfacialDeformation2004, monroeImpactElasticDeformation2005, tikekarStabilityAnalysisElectrodeposition2014, liuStabilizingLithiumMetal2016, tuNanoporousHybridElectrolytes2017, choudhuryConfiningElectrodepositionMetals2018}
+Our findings clarify the continuum limit of the Brownian particle deposition process in three ways.
+First, they suggest that this limit is well-defined.
+Once the particles become small enough, their exact size ceases to affect the system, and the critical radius instead scales with $D / k$.
+Second, our simulations demonstrate that the system convergences to the continuum limit only slowly.
+Although we reached $\Da \approx 10^{-4}$ in 2D and $\Da \approx 10^{-3}$ in 3D, we still did not yet observe perfect asymptotic scaling.
+Finally, our calculated values of $\gamma$ imply that the continuum limit of the particle-based process is accurately represented by the continuum model.
+That is, this model, though approximate, nevertheless preserves the dendrite formation physics.

-One last feature of the CTD transition that warrants discussion is its sharpness.
-Fig.~\ref{fig:scaling}(b) shows that, in 2D, the height of the peak in the fractal dimension derivative, $|\DF'|$, appears to diverge in the limit as $\Da \to 0$.
+To conclude this section, we briefly examine a novel feature of the Brownian particle system that was revealed as a side effect of our analysis of the critical radius.
+Specifically, the height of the peak in the fractal dimension derivative, $|\DF'|$, diverges as $\Da \to 0$ in Figs.~\ref{fig:scaling}(b) and \ref{fig:3d_scaling}(b).
 This behavior is notable because as $\Da$ gets smaller, the number of particles in the critical cluster, $\Nc$ in \eqref{critical_N}, goes to infinity.
-The sharpening of the CTD transition is thus reminiscent of the finite-size scaling of an equilibrium phase transition \cite{newmanMonteCarloMethods1999}.
+The continuum limit of the CTD transition is thus reminiscent of the finite-size scaling of an equilibrium phase transition \cite{newmanMonteCarloMethods1999}.